robenkleene/design-references/after-effects/after-effects.md

 ### Single Frame

-- Select "Composition > Save Frame As > File", this will add it to the Render Queue, then click Render.
+- Select "Composition > Save Frame As > File...", this will add it to the "Render Queue", then click "Render".
+- To export with Photoshop layers, simple select "Composition > Save Frame As > Photoshop Layers..." (this also exports instantly, without having to click "Render")

 ## Preferences